💌 Fifteen Minutes at a Time, a Romantic Short Story

 “All of them,” he said.
 “Depends what you need.”

-The rain softened into a steady curtain, headlights smearing gold across the bridge.
-“So you’re saying I’ve been waiting for the wrong thing?” she asked softly.
+The rain eased to a steady hiss.
+“So you’re saying I’ve been waiting for the wrong thing?”

 “Maybe you’ve been waiting for fireworks when you’ve already had something better.”